Academic Regulations and Procedures

 The University respects the rights and privacy of students in accordance with the Family Educational Rights and Privacy Act (FERPA).
 The University may disclose certain items of directory information without the consent of the student, unless the student submits a written non-disclosure request.
 Students are required to file requests for non-disclosure with the Records Office.
 Non-disclosure forms remain in place permanently, unless the office is notified otherwise.
 Students may designate up to three individuals to make payments or access their student records by logging into ERNIE (Embry-Riddle Network for Information Exchange) portal, going to “Student Center”, finding the “Personal Information” section, and completing the “Auxiliary Access” process.

-The University shall obtain written consent from students before disclosing any personally identifiable information from their education records with the exception of the directory information.
+The University will obtain written consent from students before disclosing any personally identifiable information from their education records with the exception of the directory information.
 The receipt of a written request to release an education record via FAX satisfies this requirement.
 Such written consent must:

 - Specify the records to be released.